-Submitted into evidence was a copy of the tenancy agreement signed on September 23, 2009 showing rent set at \$900.00 per month and security deposit in the amount of \$450.00.
+Submitted into evidence was a copy of the tenancy agreement signed on January 24, 2011 showing rent set at \$825.00 per month.
 No copy of the tenant's rent account ledger was submitted.
-However, in the Application of Direct Request, the landlord indicated that the tenant was in arrears for accrued rent.
-And the Ten Day Notice to End Tenancy for Unpaid Rent indicated that the tenant owed \$1,768.67.
+However, in the Application of Direct Request, the landlord indicated that the tenant was in arrears for rent and the Ten Day Notice to End Tenancy for Unpaid Rent indicated that the tenant owed \$412.50.